AtakanTurgut/git.controller.doc/README.md

 ![](pictures/gitbranchR.PNG)
 ![](pictures/gitbranch-.PNG)

-Pull Request : GitHub can have us "merge" if there is no conflict between branches.
+Pull Request : GitHub can have us `merge` if there is no conflict between branches.
-- To move changes from GitHub to our "Local Repository":
+- To move changes from GitHub to our `Local Repository`:

 ```bash
         git fetch origin BranchName